Department of American Studies

 Two other AMST courses numbered 101 or above

-The major in American studies with a concentration in international American studies consists of nine courses from the following categories:
+The concentration in international American studies consists of nine courses from the following categories:

 Introduction (one of the following): AMST 101, 334, or 335